LeiRui/M4-visualization-exp/README.md

     - `exp4.csv` for varying delete percentage,
     - `exp5.csv` for varying delete time range.

-Starting from 0, the 15th column is the M4 aggregation query execution time of M4-UDF, and the 22th column is the M4 aggregation query execution time of M4-LSM.
+In these csv, counting from 0, the 15th column is the M4 aggregation query execution time of M4-UDF, and the 22th column is the M4 aggregation query execution time of M4-LSM.